-From brand new boutique properties to luxurious desert resorts to traditional chain hotels, Phoenix AZ hotels offer a wide range of lodging options to appeal to every visitor.
+From luxurious desert resorts to new boutique hotels to traditional chain hotels, Phoenix AZ hotels offer a wide range of lodging options to appeal to every visitor.
 Consider these McCool Travel recommended Phoenix properties for your next Arizona getaway.

-We were hosted guests of Visit Phoenix but this content is carefully crafted with the McCool Travel audience in mind.
+We were hosted guests of Visit Phoenix but this content is carefully crafted for the McCool Travel audience.

 Where to Stay in Phoenix and Scottsdale Arizona

 McCool Travel tip: When making reservations at Phoenix hotels or resorts, or calling them for details, mention McCool Travel sent you for possible special rates and consideration.

 If you have not visited The Phoenician before or even in the last couple of years, then you should go now.
 OK, soonish will suffice.

 The Phoenician is a phenomenal relaxed luxury resort sitting on 250 acres in the foothills of Camelback Mountain in Scottsdale Arizona.
 It originally opened in October 1988 and recently completed a full transformation and modernization.
 A magnificent new facility—The Phoenician Spa—opened in March 2018.
 The redesigned golf course opened November 1, 2018.
 The final element of comprehensive resort redesign—The Phoenician Tavern (at the golf course)—opened March 2019.
 A remarkable fitness center facility was built as a result of customer feedback and I am impressed that it is open 24 hours a day.

 The oversized guest rooms are luxurious and comfortable.
 Basking in the Arizona sunshine on your personal lanai helps reset your internal compass—I could have spent days out there—but you will want to explore the amazing grounds and features of The Phoenician as well.
 See our video tour of The Phoenician resort room.